nhejazi/medoutcon/paper/paper.md

 effects in the absence of intermediate confounding.
 In this simplified case, the efficient estimators of the interventional (in)direct effects formulated by
 @diaz2020nonparametric are analogous to the efficient estimators of the natural (in)direct effects formulated by @zheng2012targeted.
+By supporting this case, `medoutcon` serves as a one-stop tool for estimating these classical and popular causal mediation effects, allowing for practicing data scientists and applied statisticians to deploy cutting-edge estimators of the natural and interventional (in)direct effects through a unified application user interface.

 # Availability